 Action: TSAG is invited to take note of the WTSA-20 Action Plan.

 TSB note – Revision 1 applies a modified colour scheme to improve accessibility for people with colour blindness impairments.
 Revision 2 provides amendments and corrections from feedback.
+Revision 3 improves the Appendices I and II by providing the text of the respective Action Items from former WTSA Action Plans.

 Background